Fragmented charged domain wall below the tetragonal-orthorhombic phase transition in BaTiO3

-In the orthorhombic phase, the two vertical CDWs seems to persist on the same locations but they appear significantly broader in comparison with the narrow CDW observed in the tetragonal phase.
-Moreover, in their vicinity, there is a twinned area with a new system of dense parallel domain wall stripes, inclined at $\pm45^{\circ}$ with respect the CDW lines (see Fig.\,\ref{Fig2}c).
-In the center of the image, between the two twinned areas, there is a 200-micron thick homogeneous band, naturally expected to be a monodomain area with the preferred [110]-orientation, selected by the previous poling field and present applied voltage.
-This is also supported by the 45$^{\circ}$ rotation of the extinction with respect to the tetragonal phase, in particular, the monodomain area is dark in Fig.\,\ref{Fig2}b and bright in Fig.\,\ref{Fig2}c.
-The same trend of the intensity variation with the rotation of the crossed polarizers is also observed in the twinned area.
-This implies that the observed fine stripes have primarily their spontaneous polarization are parallel to the [110] and $[\bar{1}10]$ axes.
-Assuming that the overall average polarization remains along the poling field, one can infer that the twinned area in the central part of Fig.\,\ref{Fig2}c (between the two vertical CDWs) is formed by the voltage-favored [110]-polarized stripe domains, alternated with $[\bar{1}10]$-polarized stripe domains.
-Likewise, the twinned areas in the left and right side of Fig.\,\ref{Fig2}c is formed by the voltage-favored [110]-polarized domains alternated with $[1\bar{1}0]$-polarized domains.
-The orientation of the stripes in the image agrees with the electrically and mechanically compatible neutral domain wall orientations between these domain states.
-The structure of CDWs in the orthorhombic phase exhibits high stability, with only minimal changes observed under an applied electric field ranging from 0 to 6 kV/cm.
+In the orthorhombic phase, the two vertical CDWs persist at the same locations but they appear significantly broader in comparison with the narrow CDW of the tetragonal phase.
+Moreover, in their vicinity, there is a twinned area with a new system of dense parallel stripes, inclined at $\pm45^{\circ}$ with respect the vertical CDW lines (see Fig.\,\ref{Fig2}c).
+In overall, this structure exhibits a high stability, with only minimal changes under an electric field varied up to 6 kV/cm.
+How to understand these images?
+In the center of the image, between the two twinned areas, there is a 200-micron thick homogeneous band.
+This band is expected to be a monodomain area with the preferred [110]-orientation, selected by the previous poling field and the in-situ applied voltage.
+This is supported by the extinction position rotated by 45$^{\circ}$ with respect to that of the tetragonal phase.
+In particular, the monodomain area is dark in Fig.\,\ref{Fig2}b and bright in Fig.\,\ref{Fig2}c.
+The same trend of the intensity variation with the crossed polarizer rotation is observed in the twinned area.
+Therefore, the fine stripes have spontaneous polarization mostly along [110] and $[\bar{1}10]$ axes.
+Moreover, to yield the average polarization along the poling field, the twinned area in the central part of Fig.\,\ref{Fig2}c between the two vertical CDWs must be formed by the voltage-favored [110]-polarized stripe domains, alternated with $[\bar{1}10]$-polarized stripe domains.
+Likewise, the twinned areas in the left and right side of Fig.\,\ref{Fig2}c are formed by the voltage-favored [110]-polarized domains alternated with $[1\bar{1}0]$-polarized domains.